leslieclarissa/Innovation-Ecosystems-Analysis/images/README.md

-This folder contains all the images for my project.
+This folder contains all the images for this project.